kytos/kytos/docs/developer/how_to_contribute.rst

 it is:

-- **Major Changes** that you wish to contribute to the project should be discussed first in our dev mailing list or IRC (see: :doc:`/home/get_help` section), so that we can better coordinate our efforts, prevent work duplication, and help you to craft the changes so they are successfully integrated into the project.
+- **Major Changes** that you wish to contribute to the project should be discussed first in our `Slack channel`_, so that we can better coordinate our efforts, prevent work duplication, and help you craft the changes so they are successfully integrated into the project.

 - **Small Changes** can be crafted and submitted to the |repo| as Pull Requests.